A Guide to the Best Things to Do in Manly

 Sit on your balcony overlooking the harbour.

-A great choice if you are planning on self-catering as there is a supermarket across the road
+If you are planning on self-catering this is a great choice is the accommodation as there is a supermarket across the road.

 Location: 54a West Esplanade, Manly